jtojnar/entries/docs/configuration.md

 The system currently uses [NEON language](https://ne-on.org/) for creating the entry form as well as setting other parameters.
 The configuration is loaded from `config.local.neon` and `private.neon` files in the `app/config` directory.
 It is also possible to [customize e-mail messages](customizing-emails.md), hook into input fields and modify invoices.

+> If you put database credentials (`dbal` section) and `parameters.adminPassword` into `private.neon` file, it will be safe to commit `config.local.neon` to version control and it will also make it easy to share the local config accross multiple servers (e.g. computer and developer’s production).

 ## Structure of the config

 The configuration file provides considerable customization possibilities – not only it enables changing the application, it also allows overriding the behaviour of the underlying libraries.
 For example, it is possible to [use SMTP](https://doc.nette.org/en/3.1/configuring#toc-mail) for sending e-mails.